Stephen Hepburn

-Stephen Hepburn (born 6 December 1959) is a British politician, who was the Member of Parliament for Jarrow from 1997 to 2019.
+Stephen Hepburn (born 6 December 1959) is a British politician, who was the Member of Parliament (MP) for Jarrow from 1997 to 2019.
 Hepburn was a member of the Labour Party until 7 October 2019, when he was suspended from the party following an accusation of sexual harassment.
 He then sat as an independent and was barred by the party from standing as a Labour candidate.

 Early life

 Stephen Hepburn was born on 6 December 1959 to Peter and Margaret Hepburn in Jarrow, South Tyneside.
 He was educated at Springfield School, Jarrow (now Jarrow School) and the University of Newcastle upon Tyne where he studied politics.
-He worked as a personal assistant to Donald Dixon (MP for Jarrow).
+He worked as a personal assistant to Donald Dixon, his predecessor as MP for Jarrow.

 Early career

 He was elected as a councillor to South Tyneside Borough Council in 1985, becoming the deputy leader for seven years in 1990, and he remained a councillor whilst serving as an MP.
 Hepburn served as the chairman of Tyne and Wear Pensions for eight years from 1989.
 In the 1990s, he was fined £75 for an assault on fellow councillor Iain Malcolm.